zvlrxq-onyx/onyx-scanner/README.md

 # ONYX Vulnerability Scanner

-**ONYX** is a professional vulnerability scanner framework designed for educational and authorized security testing only.
+**ONYX** is a vulnerability scanner framework designed for educational and authorized security testing only.
 Unauthorized scanning of systems you do not own is illegal and unethical.
 Use responsibly.

 ---

 ## Features

-- 🚀 Full Scan (Subdomain → Alive → Auto Scan)
+- 🚀 Full Scan
 - 🌐 Subdomain Discovery
 - 🧪 XSS Scan
 - 💉 SQL Injection Scan